neuml/paperai/README.md

 - CSV - Renders a CSV report.
 Columns and answers are extracted from articles with the results stored in a CSV file.
 - Annotation - Columns and answers are extracted from articles with the results annotated over the original PDF files.
 Requires passing in a path with the original PDF files.

-In the example above, a file named tasks/risk-factors.md will be created.
+In the example above, a file named tasks/risk_factors.md will be created.
+Example report configuration files can be found [here](https://github.com/neuml/cord19q/tree/master/tasks).

 ## Running queries
 The fastest way to run queries is to start a paperai shell